rspace-os/api-tutorial/README.md

   on the 'info' icon beside a Gallery folder.

  **Note** there are some restrictions on which folders you can upload to.
 For example, if uploading image files, a folder ID must be either the Gallery Images folder, or a subfolder of the images folder.
-You cn't upload a file directly into a workspace folder or notebook.
+You can't upload a file directly into a workspace folder or notebook.

  If you're uploading many files of mixed type, then it's probably safer not to specify a single folder, but to let them be placed in the relevant `API Inbox` folder where you can organise them later.

+ #### Uploading files from folder.

+ The script [batchUpload.sh](tutorial-data/uploading-a-file-1/batchUpload.sh) will upload files sequentially from a list on the command line, e.g.

+     # upload a single file
+     ./batchUpload.sh myFile.txt
+     # upload all png files in folder
+     ./batchUpload.sh `ls *.png`